-(ii) Upon consideration of mitigation measures, if the mitigated air quality impact still exceeds the relevant criteria in Annex 4 of the TM, the Applicant shall identify, predict, and evaluate the residual air quality impact in accordance with section 4.4.3 and section 4.5.1(d) of the TM.

-7. Submission of Emission Calculation Details and Model Files

-Input and output file(s) of model run(s) including those files for generating the pollution contours and emission calculations worksheets shall be submitted to the Director in electronic format together with the submission of the EIA report.
+- 6.2.1 Upon consideration of mitigation measures, if the mitigated air quality impact still exceeds the relevant criteria in Annex 4 of the TM, the Applicant shall identify, predict and evaluate the residual air quality impact in accordance with Section 4.4.3 and Section 4.5.1(d) of the TM. - 7.
+Submission of Emission Calculation Details and Model Files - 7.1 All input and output file(s) of model run(s) including those files for the generation of the pollution contours and emission calculations worksheets shall be submitted to the Director in electronic format together with the submission of the EIA report.